 Adjoining landowners wishing to apply for assistance are required to complete an Application for Park Boundary Fence Assistance form and email this to DEW.BoundaryFences@sa.gov.au together with any requested supporting documentation.

-Staff from the South Australian National Parks and Wildlife Service will then contact you to discuss your application.
+You will be contacted by the South Australian National Parks and Wildlife Service to discuss your application.

 If your application is approved, work must be carried out within 6 months of receiving the materials.